Sick!

 Sick! (stylized in all caps) is the fourth studio album by American rapper Earl Sweatshirt.
 It was released on January 14, 2022, through Tan Cressida and Warner Records.
 The album features collaborations with Armand Hammer and Zelooperz, along with additional vocals by Na-Kel Smith.
-Production was handled by the Alchemist, Black Noi$e, Navy Blue (under the alias Ancestors), Samiyam, Alexander Spit, Theravada, Rob Chambers, and some co-production by Earl himself.
+Production was handled by the Alchemist, Black Noise, Navy Blue (under the alias Ancestors), Samiyam, Alexander Spit, Theravada, Rob Chambers, and some co-production by Earl himself.
 It was preceded by the singles "2010", "Tabula Rasa" featuring Armand Hammer, and "Titanic".

 Background

 Earl Sweatshirt called the album his "humble offering of 10 songs recorded in the wake of the worldwide coronavirus pandemic and its subsequent lockdowns", as he "leaned into the chaos" of the world's growing "anger and restlessness".
 The album was announced on December 10, 2021.

 Cover art

 The album cover depicts a framed mold of Earl Sweatshirt wearing a mask surrounded by two pills, African photos, a clove of garlic, and some sage.